By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 Hire and termination is based mostly as a function of performance.

 In case of termination, there is no such standard process.
-However, for people who have crossed their probation period and have been confirmed, the notice period is of 30-90 days.
+However, for people who have crossed their probation period and have been confirmed, the notice period is 60 days on average.
 Generally, with mutual agreement an employee can leave earlier depending on work impact.
 Also, there are strong laws against sexual harassment at the workplace and companies need to comply with POSH laws.

 1. Cost of hiring talent